How is a TSCM Bug Sweep Conducted?

 2. Visual Examinations

-TSCM physical inspections are augmented using the latest technology: hi-resolution endoscopes, thermal imaging, Non Linear Junction Detection (NLJD), and additional inspection tools.
-This is how eavesdropping devices which do not broadcast radio-frequency transmissions are discovered.
+TSCM physical inspections are augmented using the latest technology: hi-resolution endoscopes, thermal imaging, Non-Linear Junction Detection (NLJD), and additional inspection tools.
+This is how eavesdropping devices that do not broadcast radio-frequency transmissions are discovered.

 Examples of non-radio devices include:

 - transmitters that may be dormant, or have dead batteries,